Binfo-maker/hello-world/README.md

-# This is a repo for python programs to solve simple problems in biology
+# This is a repo for simple python programs to solve problems in biology

-# Code snippets will be posted

 # Repo will carry codes for analysing both protein and DNA sequences